-Canada is the third largest country to have oil reserves.
-However, most of the oil is in oil sand – the mixture of sand, oil and water – which has to be heated up with steam to emit the oil.
-Though operational costs for extraction of the substance are high, capital investments in this sphere reached $26 billion in 2014, which proved its prospects in the future.
+Canada has the world’s third largest oil reserves.
+However, most of the oil is in oil sand — a mixture of sand, oil and water — which has to be heated up with steam to retrieve the oil.
+Though operational costs for extraction are high, capital investments in this sphere reached $26 billion in 2014, indicating a promising future.

-To produce the oil from sand, a complex system of wells, pipes, steam generators, and other equipment is needed.
+To extract oil from sand, a complex system of oil wells, pipes, steam generators, and other equipment is needed.
 It is costly to maintain such a distribution system, and outages may lead to disruptions in steam injection and oil production.
-To optimize expenditures and capture production lags, Stream Systems company applied AnyLogic simulation modeling.
-With previously employed spreadsheets, engineers could model the working process of 10-20 of wells.
-Simulation approach allowed them to model the production facility with hundreds of wells.
+For oil well optimization, cutting expenditures and capturing production lags, Stream Systems used AnyLogic simulation modeling.
+Using spreadsheets, engineers could model the working process of 10-20 oil wells.
+Adopting a simulation approach allowed them to model production for hundreds of oil wells.

-The oil production process was presented with three major elements:
+The oil production process consists of three major elements:

 - Central processing facility (CPF)